wesley-hall/wdi-project-3/README.md

   BookGenre.create([...])
 ]

-// Wait for all promises to pass before continuing Promise.all(promiseArray)
+// Wait for all promises to resolve before continuing Promise.all(promiseArray)
   .then(data => {
     // Deconstruct data so that users and genres can be used when creating books